 There are some picnic tables and plenty area suitable for packing in a meal.
 (Just make sure to pack it all back out, of course!)
 I think this spot would make a lovely place to take a romantic walk, or catch up with an old friend, or spend an afternoon by yourself (if you’re so fortunate!) with some good coffee and a journal.

+This place absolutely captured my imagination – and my son’s – and we’ll be back very soon for more adventures.
 A huge THANK YOU to those of you who suggested West Hylebos!
 If you know of another nearby place that I can take my kids to explore and share here on the blog?
 Please leave a comment below!
 All I ask is that it’s kid-friendly and FREE to visit.